Hit And Run Lawyer Las Vegas

 If you were injured in a hit and run accident, you should immediately call the police and report the accident.
 Additionally, if you observed the license plate or any other identifying features of the other motor vehicle, you should write them down, as memory fades quickly after a traumatic event.
 So the quicker you write the license plate down, the more likely it is going to be accurate.
 You should also ask the people around you if they witness any of the events and whether they have any useful information.
 If they do, you should ask them to write it down along with their information so you can provide it to the police.

 What Can I Do if the Other Driver Cannot Be Located

-If the other driver cannot be located by the police, you should immediately contact an experienced Las Vegas personal injury lawyer, like one of the lawyers at the Injury Firm Las Vegas to see if we can help you.
+If the other driver cannot be located by the police, you should immediately contact an experienced personal injury lawyer, like one of the attorneys at the Injury Firm Las Vegas to see if we can help you.
 If you have a license plate number then we can investigate the plate and determine if there is a policy that can be used to pursue a personal injury claim.
 That way you will not be out of luck for your injury claim.
 Other options include subpoenaing nearby surveillance footage of local businesses to determine if the footage would be helpful in identifying the suspect.

 What about UM/UIM Coverage?